 Benefits of coaching; what entrepreneurs say about a coach

 In this 4 minute blog, you learn about the impact and benefits of coaching small business owners and how that differs sharply from why entrepreneurs think they need a coach.
-What are the entrepreneurial learnings they took home?
+What are the learnings they took home from the entrepreneurial coaching?

 There are a lot of business owners.
-But, many of them struggle with running a business.
+But, many of them struggle with running a business and achieving business success.
 That’s where the small business coach comes in.
 Small business coaches help new and existing business owners with any number of tasks to foster their entrepreneurship.

-Entrepreneurship is not about having a business, but about being entrepreneurial.
+Entrepreneurship is not about having a business, but about having an entrepreneurial mindset.
 At least being enterprising enough for the type of business in which a small business owner is active.

-Maybe your coachee has what it takes to be an entrepreneur, or perhaps he doesn’t.
-Nevertheless, in small business owner coaching, you need to get an accurate profile of their personal entrepreneurial competencies.
+Maybe your coachee has the mindset to be a successful entrepreneur, or perhaps he doesn’t.
+Nevertheless, in entrepreneurial coaching, which is very different from life coaching, you need to have an accurate profile of their personal entrepreneurial competencies.

 Business coaching questions to ask